-Where the scheme operator and former resident can not agree on the valuer, the scheme operator or the former resident must immediately inform Regulatory Services, Department of Housing and Public Works the by written notice.
+Where the scheme operator and former resident can not agree on the valuer, the scheme operator or the former resident must immediately inform Regulatory Services, Department of Communities, Housing and Digital Economy by written notice.
 The department will decide the registered valuer within 14 days after the notice was received

 Costs of valuer

 The cost of the valuer is to be shared in the same proportion as the gross ingoing contribution on the sale of the right to reside is shared between the scheme operator and the former resident, under the residence contract.

 The valuer must inform the former resident and the scheme operator that submissions by the parties may be given to the valuer about the valuation, before a day decided by the valuer.
 Each party must also give a copy of their submission to the other party.
 Each party may also provide a response to the valuer by the date decided by the valuer, and reasonable in the circumstances, about the other party’s submission.